LSC-UBA/OpenEP/Readme.md

 This code was explicitly used in the following scientific publications:

-- (Under review) "OpenEP: an open source electrical-thermal simulator for electroporation-based treatments".
+- "OpenEP: an open-source simulator for electroporation-based tumor treatments".
 Scientific Reports, Nature.
 Authors: M. Marino, E. Luján, E. Mocskos, G. Marshall.
 2019.
 - "Towards an optimal dose-response relationship in gene electrotransfer protocols".
 Electrochimica Acta.
 E. Luján, M. Marino, N. Olaiz, G. Marshall.
 2019.

 This code implements the standard electroporation model used in scientific publications such as: